-At the end of the school day, we have 3 ways to dismiss our students from the school

-At 3:30 p.m. we start our car-line service.
-Parents expected to park on the designated area and wait for their turn, do not abandon your car at any time.
-If you need to park, please drive up to the parking lot.

-At 3:35 p.m.
-Our staff will take all the students that stay for the extended day services will go to the childcare.

-At 3:45 p.m.
+- At the end of the school day, we have 3 ways to dismiss our students from the school - At 3:30 p.m. we start our car-line service.
+Parents are expected to park in the designated area and wait for their turn, DO NOT ABANDON YOUR CAR AT ANY TIME.
+IF YOU NEED TO PARK, PLEASE DRIVE UP TO THE PARKING LOT.. - At 3:35 p.m.
+Our staff will take all the students that stay for the extended day services to the childcare. - At 3:45 p.m.
 Our bus monitor will escort students that ride the bus to the designated area.